 Unfortunately, there isn’t a specific system for converting characters into Pinyin or the other way around.
 If you know some of the Chinese radicals, you may be able to guess what the Pinyin is based on the radical.
 Otherwise, you’ll have to use a digital tool to convert Pinyin to characters and vice-versa.

 Fortunately, most Chinese characters these days will allow you to search for words using both Pinyin and characters, making it an easy way to find the corresponding Pinyin to any character.

-Pinyin was only invented in 1958, and many systems before it tried to romanize Chinese characters.
+It was 1958 that pinyin was officially adopted in China, and there were many phonetic writing systems for Chinese even before that.
 Though most of them aren’t used anymore, you’ll still see them every now and then, particularly in proper nouns and names of historical documents.

 1. Wade–Giles system

 The Wade–Giles romanization system was the most popular before Pinyin was introduced.
 Today, it is still very commonly used in Taiwan and in proper names.
 For example, have you ever wondered why the city of Beijing is sometimes referred to as Peking?
 That’s because the Wade–Giles romanization for 北京 (běi jīng) is Peking!